shakebugs/shake-docs/docs/android/installation.md

 </manifest>
 ```

 Build and run your project by selecting *Run → Run* in the menu bar.
-This first run will automatically
-add your app to your [Shake dashboard](https://app.shakebugs.com/) based on your app bundle ID.

 ## Conditional initialization